treygriffith/oz/README.md

     Notation: `<div oz="person"></div>`

-    Usage: All child nodes will have the context available within the person property
+    Usage: All child nodes will be rendered within the context of `person`

     Example: